Income criteria

 Clients with additional properties

 Where your client has, or will have on completion, only one mortgaged property, standard LTV limits will apply.
-85% maximum LTV will continue to apply if the client will own two or more mortgaged properties on completion.
-Even if the purchased or remortgage property will be your client’s main residence, we'll treat this as a Second Property application.
+Maximum 85% LTV will continue to apply if the client will own two or more mortgaged properties on completion.
+We'll treat this as a Second Property application.
+This applies even if you are purchasing or remortgaging the property to be your client’s main residence.
+For this purpose, we don't count background properties owned in an applicants Limited Company or Limited Liability Partnership.

 We'll consider the outstanding balance of any mortgages that are continuing.
 Unless there is a simultaneous TMW Let to Buy application submitted for the existing residential.
 Or they are let and satisfy the following: